Ihor Surkis

-Ihor Mikhaylovich Surkis (Ігор Михайлович Суркіс; born 22 November 1958) is a Ukrainian oligarch best known for being an owner and President of Dynamo Kyiv since 2002.
+Ihor Mykhailovych Surkis (Ігор Михайлович Суркіс; born 22 November 1958) is a Ukrainian oligarch best known for being an owner and President of Dynamo Kyiv since 2002.
 His brother, Hryhoriy Surkis, was the head of the Football Federation of Ukraine from August 2000 to September 2012.

 Early age

 He was born into the family of military doctor Mykhailo (Rakhmil) Davidovych Surkis and Rima Yanivna (née Gorinshtein), a daughter of the Kyivan football commentator and fan Yan Petrovych Gorinshtein.
 Surkis family settled in Kyiv after moving there from the Soviet Central Asia.

 Kyivan "Wonderful Seven"

 Along with his older brother Ihor is a member of so-called Kyivan Wonderful Seven (K7) or Surkis and Co.
 The group included a former Kyiv mayor Valentyn Zghursky, Ukrainian politician Viktor Medvedchuk, Yuriy Karpenko, Yuriy Lyakh, and Bohdan Hubsky.
 After fall of the Soviet Union, the Surkis and Co was involved in a Ponzi scheme "Ometa 21st century" similar to the MMM in Russia.
 Later its members along with the former President of Ukraine Leonid Kravchuk participated in a political project the Social Democratic Party of Ukraine (united) that had its own faction in the parliament.

 Within the K-7, Ihor Surkis was heading a Ukrainian-American joint venture "Dinamo-Atlantik" (Динамо-Атлантик) managing the import and sales of huge shipments of alcohol and tobacco in Ukraine that went through the company’s books, duty-free.
 Although after the 1994 election, the newly-elected President Kuchma removed K7 from influence and power, it succeeded in returning closer to the country’s administration in 1996, luring in the new President with its services.
 In 1998, K7 took the United Social Democratic Party of Ukraine under its control, thus guaranteeing its political protection.